 Michelle Fong is currently an Associate at a regional law firm with a focus on tax, wills & estates, and corporate law.
 Prior to going into law, she obtained her Bachelor of Commerce, majored in accounting.
 During her undergraduate degree, she spent a co-op work term with a national firm and since then has worked for both small and mid-sized accounting firms and law firms.
 In her work and in her volunteerism, she draws on this range of experience, especially the ability to “speak” in both financial terms and legal terms.

 Having been born and raised in Edmonton, she is passionate about organizations and initiatives that make the community a stronger and safer place.
 In all her volunteering positions, she believes that offering the right space, support and compassion is key to building a better community.
-She is involved with the Friends of University Hospitals, Arts and Culture Council of Strathcona County, Federation of Asian Canadian Lawyers, and was previously involved with the Friends of University Hospitals and an annual Low Income Tax Clinic program.
+She is involved with the Federation of Asian Canadian Lawyers, and was previously involved with the Friends of University Hospitals and an annual Low Income Tax Clinic program.

 Outside of work and volunteering, Michelle loves to eat and travel.
 When at home, she is regularly trying new recipes and restaurants and, when abroad, she is always exploring new cuisines.